 Another vital advantage of building a castle near a river was the ready availability of a large amount of water.
 This could be used to build a dam, augment defences such as moats, and used as a means of escape in case the castle succumbed to an attack.

 In some cases, the castle was built near a river crossing so that it commanded a view of everyone who crossed the river thereby controlling the passage.
 Castles located near major rivers would also control the traffic which used the river as a trade route.

 Normans were successful in most of their conquests thanks to the motte-and-bailey castles they used.
 Such castles typically had their keeps located over steep mounds of earth.
 This later became impractical as castles came to be built in stone.

 A castle located thus had a vital advantage of elevation against any outside attackers, giving the castle defenders ample opportunity to fight back effectively.
 It was also hard for the attackers to scale such a castle and reach its walls.

 This gave the castle a critical strategic advantage due to their location.
-Such castles would command unchecked control of the pass and decided who should be allowed to cross the pass.
+Such castles would command unchecked control of the pass and decide who should be allowed to cross the pass.

-A castle constructed near a major crossroad essentially had control of the choke-point of the crossroad and could gather taxes from the travellers, keep an eye on the traffic and be stationed on a popular route of commerce.
+A castle constructed near a major crossroad essentially had control of the choke-point of the crossroad and could gather taxes from the travellers, keep an eye on the traffic, and be stationed on a popular route of commerce.

 Such advantages often led to the construction of castles at major crossroads.